-The integration of a plate-type heat exchanger made by ConsERV will be analyzed for effectiveness and amount of energy saved.
+The primary goal is to utilize a heat recovery system to prevent losing a large amount of energy in the conditioned air.
+The integration of a plate-type heat exchanger will be analyzed for effectiveness and amount of energy saved.
 As stated in the product description, the exchanger "is a plate-type heat exchanger wherein the plates are constructed of ionomer membranes, such as sulfonated or carboxylated polymer membranes, which are capable of transferring a significant amount of moister from one side of the membrane to the other side."
 In other words, it is effectively a plate-frame heat exchanger, but instead of using metal or paper, a polymer membrane separates the two air streams.
 These membranes are able to transfer both sensible and latent energy, but the air streams remain completely isolated from each other.
 This is the critical feature which makes this a feasible addition to the mechanical system in the Landscape Building.
-The square box in the left side of Figure 5 below is the actual exchanger in one of the many possible configurations.
+The square box in the left side of the figure below is the actual exchanger in one of the many possible configurations.